Angxddeep/Custom-Rom-flashing-guide/docs/Stock.md

 MIUI Official Fastboot ROM Flashing Method by [@ChrisCatto](https://t.me/ChrisCatto)

 **THIS GUIDE APPLIES ONLY ON OFFICIAL MIUI ROMS.
-NOT IN CUSTOM ROMS LIKE OPMOD**
+NOT IN CUSTOM ROMS LIKE OPMOD,PAPER OS**

 ## Requirements: